idoV44/GoFather-Decoder/README.md

 <img src="https://github.com/idoV44/GoFather-Decoder/blob/main/Preview.jpg" width="700" >

-This is a GodFather MALWARE.
+This is a script made to decode GodFather 'drop' URL.
 Inside the JAVA file you can find functions whose role is to code a key that will be used to decode the String and thus we will find the 'post' URL and then, we can find the triggers.

 The script receives a Telegram URL and returns the Malware triggers.
 It does this through the following steps: